 You can use the money toward Medigap premiums, but you’ll need to pay taxes on the money you withdraw to do so.

 All the money you contribute to an HSA is pretax.
-As long as you’re eligible, you’ll be able to contribute to your HSA and not pay taxes on that money.
+As long as you’re eligible, you can contribute to your HSA and not pay taxes on that money.
 However, you won’t be eligible anymore once you’re enrolled in Medicare.

 You’ll pay tax penalties if your HSA contributions and your Medicare enrollment overlap.
-The amount of penalty you’ll pay depends on the situation.
+The penalty you’ll pay depends on the situation.
 Scenarios you might encounter include:

 • You’ll be subject to back taxes on any contributions made after your Medicare enrollment date.
 Your contributions will be added back into your taxable income for the year.

 • Your contributions after you’re enrolled in Medicare might be considered “excess” by the IRS.
-Excess contributions will be taxed an additional 6 percent when you withdraw them.
+Excess contributions will be taxed an additional 6% when you withdraw them.

-• You’ll pay back taxes plus an additional 10 percent tax if you enroll in Medicare during your HSA testing period.
-An HSA testing period is the full year after you enroll in an HSA midyear if you make the maximum contributions when you first sign up.
-So, if you signed up for an HSA in July 2017 and contributed a full year’s amount, your testing period would have ended in January 2019.
+• You’ll pay back taxes plus an additional 10% tax if you enroll in Medicare during your HSA testing period.
+An HSA testing period is the full year after you enroll in an HSA and midyear if you make the maximum contributions when you first sign up.
+So, if you signed up for an HSA in July 2022 and contributed a full year’s amount, your testing period would have ended in January 2024.

 Let’s look at some examples of how this might play out: